YuhangLiu98/TAwTV/README.md

   TAwTV is an improved model based on the classic TV.
 In this project, TAwTV is used in CT reconstruction.
 The method of calling the function can be viewed in IncART.cpp.

-  In addition to TAwTV, POCS_TV.cu also includes TTV, AwTV, and HOTV.
+  In addition to TAwTV, POCS_TV.cu also includes TV, TTV, AwTV, and HOTV.
 ***************************************************************************
   More detail can be found in [1]